If you still can’t figure out how Pete Firman London Palladium prediction trick is done, check out whether my guess is correct.

 Most probably Pete Firman’s plan B would be, to conduct another new prediction.

-Now let me reveal my thought behind this simple, but showy prediction magic trick by the English magician Pete Firman.
+Now let me reveal secret behind this simple, but showy prediction magic trick by the English magician Pete Firman.

 When the correct selected prediction is revealed in a scroll placed inside the storage box of the stool, I suspected the stool is gimmicked.